Dr Hemant R Ojha

-Through the past 20 years of research, development practice, and innovation, Dr Ojha has championed the cause of democratic governance, equitable development, decentralised natural resources management, and community empowerment.
-He is particularly known for his works on critical action research, deliberative governance of natural resources, methodological innovations for evidence informed policies, and catalysing social change through participatory action and learning.
+Through the past 20 years of research, development practice, and innovation, Dr Ojha has championed the cause of environmental sustainability and inclusive development, with a focus on natural resource management, urban water resilience, community forestry, climate change adaptation, low carbon development.
+He is particularly known for his works on critical action research, deliberative governance of natural resources, methodological innovations for evidence informed policies, and catalysing socio-environmental change through participatory action and learning.
 He has been a key player in the development of community forestry in Nepal which is now recognised as a world innovation in community based natural resource management.
 He has written widely in the scientific and the pubic media.
-He has worked with a number of research, academic, and civil society organisations across Asia and Africa.
+He has worked with a number of research, academic, and civil society organisations across Australia, Asia and Africa.
 He has served as a consultant for the programs of UK DFID, USAID, NORAD and other international development agencies.

 Opinions and Media